 Requiring the importer to retain possession as legal/registered owner for one to three years proves bona fide import was not simply to bypass duties and regulations via "shuttle" trade.

-The ownership lock-in serves as evidence of legitimate private import rather than commercial import for speculative remarketing.
+The ownership lock-in is evidence of legitimate private import rather than commercial import for speculative remarketing.
 Insurance and registration documentation substantiates possession duration.
-Selling prematurely risks penalties including repayment of duties at higher assessed rates.
+Selling prematurely risks penalties, including repayment of duties at higher assessed rates.

 Overall, these post-clearance restrictions effectively restrict speculative import/export while aligning vehicles technically older than 6 months with actual use and enjoyment in the destination country rather than financial benefit through immediate export commerce.